sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

   Animals who are marked as held awaiting reclaim will *not* be registered until after the hold is removed.

+* Register microchips from: When registering microchips, only consider animals where the event triggering registration (intake, adoption, reclaim, etc) occurred after this date.
+This is useful when enabling registration for the first time on a database full of a historic data where you do not want to re-register old chips to potentially out of date adopters.

 * Update adoption websites every: Some adoption websites will accept updates more frequently than the 24 hour default.
 Setting this option to a value smaller than 24 will update those services at the chosen interval.
 Services